Frostspark/FrostsparkAPI/README.md

-## Frostspark API
+## Frostspark :: API

 This is the repository for Frostspark's Plugin API.

-To use Frostspark you'll need to use one of the bundled releases, or to manually compile the core binary yourself.
+To use Frostspark you'll need to use one of the bundled releases, or manually compile the server binary yourself.

-This is only the plugin API.
-Use it, if you're making a plugin that doesn't require Terraria code.
-If you **need** native Terraria code, consider referencing your own compiled binary (or one of the release binaries)

-If you need tShock compatibility for legacy plugins, check out the [Frostspark tShock compatible API](https://github.com/Frostspark/FrostsparkTSAPI "Frostspark tShock compatible API"), which also contains instructions on porting your plugins to Frostspark.
+**This is just a plugin API** - aka a framework for creating plugins for Frostspark's ecosystem.
+The API is portable and version agnostic - a plugin for a specific version of Frostspark's API should run regardless of game version running underneath.
+This means you **do not** get access to game code as a result.

+If you need access to game code, you'll also need to reference the FrostsparkServer binary.
+This means your plugin will no longer be portable between server binaries and will only work on a specific implementation of it.

-This project is currently under construction, and isn't suitable for production use as of yet.
-We're still prototyping everything.
-Stay tuned!
+This project is under construction, and isn't in a usable state.

+If you'd like to contribute to the development of this project, you should talk to us on our Discord server at https://terraria.gg/discord.
+Head for the "Frostspark Zone ❄️" section to find out more.